solaranamnesis/Hermann-Karsten/full-text-english.md

 According to Hahn's view, the whole solid mass of the known celestial bodies is the product of organizing activity; according to Hahn, cells form out of the chaos of elements, which, in addition to the so-called organic elements (carbon, oxygen, hydrogen, nitrogen) also contain great amounts of inorganic elements, i.e. clays and metals, assimilating and incorporating them into their own mass.
 This energetic vegetation process of the organisms, spread through the entire vaporous and liquid mass of the forming celestial bodies, might also be the emissary of light production, similar to what we know of some luminous animals, plants, and hysterophytes (fission fungi) of our Earth, and that these light generating organisms would therefore gleam more where they are found together in great numbers.

+The fact that these meteorites, permeated with organized bodies, did not undergo any melting temperatures before encountering our atmosphere is undoubtedly demonstrated by their structure as revealed in the microscope.
+Therefore, they entered our atmosphere in an unmelted, cold condition; formed in an another unknown distant place, they are now available to us.

 ...